Botje/test-puma-leak/README.md

 Tested on OSX 10.10.5 with Ruby 2.2.5 and Rails 4.2.6.

-Sample output: (it took two runs of `siege` here, sometimes it one or three)
+Sample output: (it took two runs of `siege` here, sometimes it takes fewer or more)

 ```
 Mor% bundle exec puma -t 0:16 -e production config.ru
 Puma starting in single mode...